shown in other instead.

 Setting Up Animation#

-You can perform the following operations with skinned meshes animation via UnigineEditor:
+You can perform the following operations with the skinned mesh animation via UnigineEditor:

 |Loop||Play an animation in a loop.|